 Mindfulness is a practice that supports the capacity to stay focused on what you are doing as you are doing it.
 A powerful antidote to the distractible nature of the mind and information overload.

-Mindfulness is an effective mental technique, originating from the 2,500-year-old Buddhist contemplative practices and adapted to suit non-religious contexts, including board rooms, corporations, hospitals, schools and sports teams.
+Mindfulness is an effective mental technique, originating from the 2,500-year-old Buddhist contemplative practices.
+It has been adapted to suit non-religious contexts, including board rooms, corporations, hospitals, schools and sports teams.

-It is a practice that supports the capacity to stay focused on what you are doing as you are doing it; a powerful antidote to the distractible nature of the mind and the information overload in our digital world.
-When practised regularly, it can bring more calm and effectiveness into everyday life, reducing stress and enhancing mental capacity.
+It’s a practice that supports the capacity to stay focused on what you are doing as you are doing it.
+A powerful antidote to the distractible nature of the mind and the information overload in our digital world.
+When practised regularly, it can bring more calm and effectiveness into everyday life.
+It helps in reducing stress, and by enhancing mental capacity.

 Five steps to finding greater emotional freedom through mindfulness

-5. Remind yourself that the nature of the mind is to think.
-It is constantly producing thoughts, some of which are creative and inspired and others which are holding you captive and bringing you down.
+Remind yourself that the nature of the mind is to think.
+It is constantly producing thoughts.
+Some of which are creative and inspired and others which are holding you captive and bringing you down.
 Realise that you don’t have to believe every thought that comes into your mind.
-Mindfulness, that capacity to be aware of what is happening from moment to moment, helps you guard your own mind, carefully choosing which thoughts you are letting influence your choices and life.
+Mindfulness, that capacity to be aware of what is happening from moment to moment, helps you guard your own mind.
+You can carefully choose which thoughts you are letting influence your choices and life.

-Learn the skills of mindfulness by registering for the Mindful in May global mindfulness challenge and help raise money to transform the lives of those in need in developing countries. go to: http://www.mindfulinmay.org/registration2017/?oprid=140 to sign up!
+Learn the skills of mindfulness by registering for the Mindful in May global mindfulness challenge!
+And help raise money to transform the lives of those in need in developing countries.
+Click here to sign up!

 Share this post